AlecAivazis/graphql-over-kafka/docs/source/intro/first_service.rst

 ``payload``. ``Type`` identifies the event which allows the service to decide if it needs to respond. ``Payload`` provides the associated data for the event.
-For example, if an action means to indicate that a new recipe needs to be created, the service can treat the payload as the recipe's attributes and create the new record (or another mutation) when appropriate:
+For example, if an action means to indicate that a new recipe needs to be created, the type might be something like ``create_recipe`` and the payload service could represent the recipe's attributes.
+The service would respond by creating a new record.

 .. code-block:: python